 Pick up at the airport if needed (optional).
-The guide will check your gear and assist you with the Park’s trekking permit procedures (*).
+The guide will check your gear and assist you with the park’s trekking permit procedures.
 Transfer in private vehicles from Mendoza to Los Penitentes, where the group will spend the night in a lodge.
-In this small mountain village we have our warehouse, where you can see the logistics of the full Aconcagua expeditions from inside.
+In this small mountain village we have our warehouse, where you can get an insider’s view of the logistics involved in an expedition up Aconcagua.

 We take a detour to admire the imposing South Face of Mt.
 Aconcagua.
-After a seven-hour hike on the debris-covered Horcones glacier, we spend the night in Confluencia.
+After a seven-hour hike on the Lower Horcones glacier, we spend the night in Confluencia.

 After a demanding hike up the Horcones valley, we arrive at our well equipped base camp, under the imposing West Face of Mt.
 Aconcagua.

-Resting day in Plaza de Mulas.
-Sleep, explore the “city of tents”, or try the yoga mats in our heated domo.
+Rest day in Plaza de Mulas.
+Sleep, explore the “city of tents”, or try the yoga mats in our heated dome tent.

 Cerro Bonete trek (5.004 m / 16,417 ft)

-First contact with the domain of high altitude: the non-technical hike to the neighboring Cerro Bonete offers an awesome view of the West Face of Aconcagua, and the opportunity to summit a 5.000 m peak. / 5-6 hs.
+First foray up to high altitude: the non-technical hike to the neighboring Cerro Bonete offers an awesome view of the West Face of Aconcagua, and the opportunity to summit a 5.000 m peak. / 5-6 hs.

-Plaza de Mulas – Horcones – Mendoza (6-7 hs hike + 3 hs transfer)
+Plaza de Mulas – Horcones – Mendoza (6-7 h hike + 3 h transfer)